 Additionally, WASH facilities in schools can improve the lives of schoolchildren by significantly reducing disease, increasing school attendance7 and contributing to dignity and gender equality.

 Many organizations are empowering women through WASH by including them in decision-making processes and in goal-setting.
 In Zimbabwe, CARE created borehole committees that involved women community members.
 The women’s contribution brought a new perspective.
 They highlighted community health concerns and provided input on construction design and maintenance of water points.
-In other communities, CARE built water reservoirs, which have empowered women by significantly decreasing water collection time and leaving more time for income generation or caring for families.8
+In this and other communities, CARE built water points, which have empowered women by significantly decreasing water collection time and leaving more time for income generation or caring for families.8

 In Uganda, WaterAid taught women to build rainwater harvesting jars for their community, freeing up time they typically spent collecting water and positioning them as WASH leaders in their communities.
 Another project in Uganda focused on WASH in Schools.
 WaterAid constructed single-gender sanitation facilities at a school with washrooms to help girls manage menstruation.
 Attendance at the school by girls has increased since the construction of these facilities.9